 Estimating the costs for foundations and piling can be a challenge, with various factors affecting the final cost.
-Our cost calculator is designed to take into account as many of these variables as possible to give an indicative cost.
+Our foundations cost calculator is designed to take into account as many of these variables as possible to give an indicative cost.

-Calculating the cost of foundations
+Foundation Cost Calculator: Calculating the cost of your foundations

-While it is impossible to create a completely accurate costing prior to starting work, as conditions on site may not be fully apparent until breaking ground, our calculator is designed to factor in as many of the key variables as possible and give you an indication of the potential foundation and piling cost per metre for your project.
+Our foundations cost calculator is designed to factor in as many of the key variables as possible and give you an indication of the potential foundation and piling cost per metre for your project.

 We include items such as the size and height of the building, to identify the best type of foundations, and accessibility issues that will have an immediate impact.